Essential Facts About the Massachusetts Bay Colony

 Growth and Expansion of the Massachusetts Bay Colony

 The Great Puritan Migration started with the Pilgrims in 1620 and people searching for a fresh start in the New World followed soon after.
-The arrival of the Winthrop Fleet marked the beginning of a massive wave of Puritan immigrants that fled religious persecution in England.
+The arrival of the Winthrop Fleet marked the beginning of a massive wave of Puritan immigrants who fled religious persecution in England.
 It is estimated that at least 20,000 made their way to Massachusetts.
 As they arrived, settlements were established throughout the colony.
 The original settlements in Plymouth Colony and the Old Planter Colonies were incorporated into Massachusetts over time.
 Prior to the arrival of the Winthrop Fleet, the settlements were:

 - 1620 — Plymouth and Kingston were settled.